XMUSpecLab/Noise-learning/README.md

 4. Instructions for use

 ## 1. System requirements
+software:

-python = 3.8.13
+*Python = 3.8.13

-pytorch = 1.5
+*PyTorch = 1.5

-PyCharm Community = 2022.1.3
+*PyCharm Community = 2022.1.3

-torchvision

-scipy

-matplotlib.pyplot

-math

-random

-os
+Python packages:

+*scipy

+*matplotlib.pyplot

+*math

+*random

+*os

 ## 2. Installation guide
-We recommend to use anaconda to install the python environment and dependencies.The typical install time should be less than one hour.
+We recommend to use anaconda to install the python environment and relevant python packages.

+The typical install time should be around one hour.

 After setup the running environment, download and unzip the code.